 It is recommended that sellers who accept deferred payment terms when selling their assets understand the loan nature of such obligations.
-To address the risk that this presents, the seller should ensure that they have considered all security options available to them and include appropriate loan terminology into the sale purchase agreements to adequately protect their interests in the event of a default and to provide greater protection to the seller.
+To address the risk that this presents, the seller should ensure that they have considered all security options available to them and include appropriate loan terminology into the sale purchase agreements in order to adequately protect their interests in the event of a default and to provide greater protection to the seller.

-Robyn has a BA LLB (cum laude) and was admitted as an attorney in 2011 after having completed her articles at ENS.
+Robyn has a BA LLB (Cum Laude) and was admitted as an attorney in 2011 after having completed her articles at ENS.
 She advanced to senior associate level in ENS’ corporate department before moving to Deloitte and then Coast to Coast Capital.
 Robyn joined Caveat in 2020 specialising in M&A and banking and finance work.

 * For vendor finance transactions where interest is charged to the purchaser, read Robyn’s article on the effects of the National Credit Act on these transactions.